On the Semicontinuity of Functionals on Function Spaces: Proof of Theorem and Further Applications

 \subsection{Acknowledgments}

-The authors would like to thank Fabian Mussnig for his careful reading of the manuscript, as well as for fruitful discussions and remarks.
-This research was funded in whole or in part by the Austrian Science Fund (FWF) Grant-DOI: 10.55776/P37030.
-For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
+The authors would like to thank Fabian Mussnig for his careful reading of the manuscript and fruitful discussions.
+This research was funded in part by the Austrian Science Fund (FWF) Grant-DOI $\colon$ 10.55776/P37030.
+For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.